New students

 Assessment criteria

-Following a policy change at the beginning of the 2022/23 academic year we can put an Inclusive Support Plan in place for you based on any documents that you have from a suitably qualified professional.
-The documents need to either contain information about what was in place for you before or how you are impacted by a specific learning difficulty.
+We can put an Inclusive Support Plan in place for you based on any documents that you have from a suitably qualified professional.
+The documents need to either contain information about what was in place for you before or how you are impacted by a specific learning difficulty/difference.
 If you are a UK student, we strongly advise you to have a full assessment so that you are also eligible for Disabled Students' Allowance.
-In accordance with government guidelines, the assessment should have been carried out by a chartered Clinical or Educational Psychologist registered with the Health and Care Professionals Council or Specialist Assessor with a current practising certificate, and should contain:
+In accordance with government guidelines, the assessment should have been carried out by a chartered Clinical or Educational Psychologist registered with the Health and Care Professionals Council or Specialist Assessor with a current practising certificate.
+Assessments must comply with the guidelines set out by the SpLD Assessment Standards Committee.

 Assessment appointment